Yield Farming vs. Staking

 Pancake Swap

-This one has a market-maker system that is run by a computer and requires investors to trade against the liquidity pool.
+This one requires investors to trade against the liquidity pool and has a computer-run market-maker system.
 It has a TVL of around $4.9 billion, and its APY goes up to 400%.

 Those are some of the most popular yield farming protocols on the market.
 However, there are other great options you can also check out, such as: